-The model is not suited for individuals who are in a chronic state of crisis, individuals who are chronically using substances, or those who are persistently mentally ill and not able to identify a specific crisis.
-This Practice may be more effective for clients who voluntarily seek treatment, rather than those who are involuntarily participants.
-Additionally, court mandated treatment usually requires a long-term commitment (an average of 6 months to one year), and CORS is a short-term practice.
+The model is not suited for individuals who are primarily diagnosed with a personality disorder, individuals who are chronically using substances, or those who are cognitively impaired or not able to identify external events.
+This practice may be more effective for clients who voluntarily seek treatment, rather than those who are involuntary participants.
+Additionally, court mandated treatment usually requires a long-term commitment (an average of 6 months to one year), and as a result, this model is not accepted by the courts due to its short-term length of treatment.